-While the northern runway is on the same assumed alignment outlined as Option A in the 1997-99 EIS20, the southern runway would be located as far as possible to the south to maximise the
+While the northern runway is on the same assumed alignment outlined as Option A in the 1997-99 EIS, the southern runway would be located as far as possible to the south to maximise the midfield area and optimise the Airport's aviation capacity, providing additional land for future terminal and support facilities and revenue producing commercial development.

-18 ICAO Doc.
+ICAO Doc.
 9157, Aerodrome Design Manual, Part I, Runways, 3rd Edition, 2006.

-19 Using the standard naming of runways to indicate their relationship left and right of each other, compass and the direction of movement, the northern runway is 05L-23R and the southern runway is 05R-23L.
+Using the standard naming of runways to indicate their relationship left and right of each other, compass and the direction of movement, the northern runway is 05L-23R and the southern runway is 05R-23L.